jonathandoe-submission/PerInstanceAlgorithmSelectionBenchmark/README.md

     'type': 'local'
   }
 ```

-Please see the provided configurations for example
+As every slurm configuration will be different, please see `src/slurm.py` for slurm parameters for your own slurm HPC.